- Added by St.1979, c. 214

 - Amended by St.1992, c.
 311, § 2

 - Amended by St.1993, c.
 110, § 146

 - Amended by St.1996, c.
 202, § 2

 - Amended by St.1998, c.
 194, § 151

 - Amended by St.2005, c.
 91, §§ 3, 4

 - Amended by St.2008, c.
 451, § 67, effective June 30, 2009

-As used in this section, “facility” shall mean any hospital, institution for the care of unwed mothers, clinic, infirmary maintained in a town, convalescent or nursing home, rest home, or charitable home for the aged, licensed or subject to licensing by the department; any state hospital operated by the department; any “facility” as defined in section three of chapter one hundred and eleven B; any private, county or municipal facility, department or ward which is licensed or subject to licensing by the department of mental health pursuant to section nineteen of chapter nineteen; or by the department of developmental services pursuant to section fifteen of chapter nineteen B; any “facility” as defined in section one of chapter one hundred and twenty-three; the Soldiers Home in Holyoke, the Soldiers' Home in Massachusetts; and any facility set forth in section one of chapter nineteen or section one of chapter nineteen B.
+As used in this section, “facility” shall mean any hospital, institution for the care of unwed mothers, clinic, infirmary maintained in a town, convalescent or nursing home, rest home, or charitable home for the aged, licensed or subject to licensing by the department; any state hospital operated by the department; any “facility” as defined in section three of chapter one hundred and eleven B; any private, county or municipal facility, department or ward which is licensed or subject to licensing by the department of mental health pursuant to section nineteen of chapter nineteen; or by the department of developmental services pursuant to section fifteen of chapter nineteen B; any “facility” as defined in section one of chapter one hundred and twenty-three; a state-operated veterans' home; and any facility set forth in section one of chapter nineteen or section one of chapter nineteen B.

 The rights established under this section shall apply to every patient or resident in said facility.
 Every patient or resident shall receive written notice of the rights established herein upon admittance into such facility, except that if the patient is a member of a health maintenance organization and the facility is owned by or controlled by such organization, such notice shall be provided at the time of enrollment in such organization, and also upon admittance to said facility.
 In addition, such rights shall be conspicuously posted in said facility.